General Contracting contractors in

 Complete application

-Obtain general liability insurance meeting state minimums and workers compensation if employing others.
+Submit proof of general liability insurance meeting state minimums and workers compensation coverage if employing workers.
+Insurance must remain active throughout license period.

 About This Market